trigonal-mike/catester/doc/TOKENS-TEST.md

 - [catester-examples/tokens-test/testcollection-1/ex_master.py](../../catester-examples/tokens-test/testcollection-1/ex_master.py)
 - successDependency can be a string or integer, or a list of strings/integers
 - if a testcollection has the PROPERTY id (a string), then this id can be used as the successDependency
-- successDependency can be an integer, then it means the 1-based index of testcollections (e.g. 1 = the first testcollection, and so on...)
+- if successDependency is an integer, then it means the 1-based index of testcollections (e.g. 1 = the first testcollection, and so on...)
 - test-1 passes
 - test-2 fails
 - test-3 passes